Multichannel-nuclear-analysis/multichannel-nuclear-analysis.github.io/index.md

 <a name="merge"/>
 ## Plugin for Merging Channels into Multi-Channel TIF Files

 Some microscopes (such as Evos microscopes from ThermoFisher Scientific) save each channel as a separate TIF file instead of combining them into a multi-channel file.
-For these cases, we provide a companion plugin called `Merge_multi_channel_tif.ijm` that merges separate channel files into a single multi-channel TIF file before analysis.
+For these cases, I provide a companion plugin called `Merge_multi_channel_tif.ijm` that merges separate channel files into a single multi-channel TIF file before analysis.

 ### Installation and Usage